Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Combining Drying Methods: The Best of All Worlds

-As I said earlier, choosing a drying method for metal clay involves a trade-off between drying a piece quickly and drying it evenly.
-In some cases, using a combination of drying methods can help you strike a balance between speed and drying evenness.
+As I explained at the beginning of this article, choosing a drying method for metal clay involves a trade-off between drying a piece quickly and drying it evenly.
+However, in some cases, using a combination of drying methods can help you strike a balance between speed and drying evenness.

-For example, you might start by air-drying the clay—on a piece of foam sheet or stainless steel mesh shelf or in a dehydrator or drying box—until it's mostly dry and then transfer the piece to an electric warmer to drive out any remaining moisture.
+For example, you might start by air drying the clay (on a piece of foam sheet or stainless steel mesh, or in a dehydrator or drying box) until the entire piece is mostly dry, then move it to an electric hotplate or cup warmer to drive out any remaining moisture.

-Tip: Even if you have air-dried your piece until you think it's thoroughly dry, it's a good idea to set them on an electric cup warmer for a minute or two (or longer, for thick pieces) as extra insurance.
-If there is even a very small amount of moisture remaining in the clay when it is fired, it can result in bubbles, craters or worse in the sintered metal.
+Tip: Even if you have air-dried your piece until you think it's thoroughly dry, it's good insurance to place it on an electric cup warmer for a minute or two (or longer, for thick pieces), just as extra insurance against possible warping, blisters or craters developing during firing.

 © 2010 Margaret Schindel